casey-lambie/wordpress-docker-quickstart/readme.md

 DB persistence is stored in `db/sys` (created on init).
 WordPress in `www`.

-To start vanilla, run `docker-compose up` on the root of this setup.
+To start vanilla, run `docker-compose up --build` on the root of this setup.

 To start with a pre-existing system, store the WP root directory in `www` and a database export (.sql) in `db/file`.
 Start up the system like normal, then exec